ryscheng/www.raymondcheng.net/docusaurus/about/projects/current/masq.md

 ![masq](/img/projects/masq.png)

-The MASQ Foundation exists to build and support security and privacy for the public good.
-We research, engineer, and promote widely-accessible technologies that protect individual users’ security and privacy in both the digital and physical worlds.
+The MASQ Foundation exists to improve security, privacy, and decentralization for the public good.
+We research, build, and teach about widely-accessible technologies that empower individual users and local communities.
+Our goal is to make both the digital and physical worlds more secure, respect privacy, and decentralized in power, while spurring new economic, coordination, and governance models.
+We believe that decentralization can lead to a world that out-innovates the extractive companies of today.

 - Co-Founder
 - President